one of the first industries in the colony of Virginia was shipbuilding

 Source: Federal Highway Administration, 1607 The Indian Canoe (painting by Carl Rakeman)

-The Spanish priests in 1570 and the English colonists in 1607 arrived by ship.
-The trees in Virginia that were the raw material for canoes became the raw material for building sailing ships.
+The trees in Virginia that were the raw material for canoes became the raw material in the 1600's for building sailing ships in Virginia.
 Shipyards were a common site along the coastline.
+Into the 1900's, there were still shipyards at Alexandria and Quantico on the Potomac River.

-In the 1900's, there were still shipyards at Alexandria and Quantico on the Potomac River.
 The shipbuilding industry continues today, most notably in the construction of aircraft carriers and submarines at Newport News.
 In addition, various shipyards on the Elizabeth River repair commercial as well as military ships, and the Norfolk Naval Shipyard (in Portsmouth) business from the US Navy is constant.

 ship maintenance and repair is a major business along the Elizabeth River